Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Whether you have classic wood, modern vinyl, or timeless brick, each material has its own set of needs that will influence the project’s timeline and cost.
 Understanding these differences helps you set a realistic budget and appreciate the work that goes into a durable, beautiful finish.
 As experts in a wide range of residential siding, we know exactly how to handle each type for the best possible results.

-Prepping and Painting Wood Siding
+What to Know About Painting Wood Siding

 Wood siding has a beautiful, classic look, but it requires the most prep work before painting.
 Over time, old paint can peel, and the wood itself can absorb moisture.
 To ensure a lasting finish, painters need to scrape, sand, and prime the surface thoroughly.
 This extensive preparation is why the cost to paint wood siding can be higher in terms of labor.
 While it might seem like a lot of effort, this careful prep is essential for protecting the wood from the elements and making sure your new paint job looks great for years to come.

-Painting Vinyl and Fiber Cement
+Tips for Painting Vinyl and Fiber Cement

 Vinyl and fiber cement are popular, low-maintenance siding options that are generally easier to paint than wood.
 These materials are non-porous, so they don’t require the same intensive sanding and priming.
 However, they do need a thorough cleaning to remove any dirt or mildew before painting can begin.
 The price for siding itself varies, with vinyl being a budget-friendly choice and fiber cement (like James Hardie siding) offering exceptional durability at a higher price point.
 The smoother painting process for these materials can sometimes help balance the overall project cost.